 If you want to bike commute on a newly purchased gravel bike, you need to factor in some extra costs on top of the bike itself, which is sold bare-bones most of the time.
 Here are some essentials you will need:

 Most gravel bikes come without pedals so you can mount those that are most fitting your ride.
-For a commuter, the two best options are platform pedals or dual function pedals that allow you to ride with regular shoes or with clipless MTB shoes.
+For a commuter, the two best options are platform pedals or dual-platform pedals that allow you to ride with regular shoes or with clipless MTB shoes.

 Fenders are essential if you plan to bike commute year-round.
 They keep the water from splashing on your rear side or on your belly.
 They also keep some of the water away from your panniers.
 The nastiest water isn’t that falling from the sky, but that splashing up from the ground.